 Apply a thin layer of Vaseline.
 It’s inexpensive and normally contains fewer dyes or perfumes so it’s safe to use Vaseline than other rash creams.
 Vaseline provides a protective layer between the pee and the baby’s skin and also saves the baby’s skin from rubbing against the diaper.

 Say a big no to baby powder.
 Baby inhales the powder that can cause lungs problem and breathing issues.
 Cornstarch is also popular among mothers but it’s also the same as powder babies not only inhale cornstarch but it worsens the rashes by creating fungus.

 A diaper’s job is to keep the baby dry.
 Choose a diaper that performs its duty the best.
 If your baby is having rashes more often even after all precautions try switching the diaper brand.
 Maybe your baby is irritant to a specific diaper because of the ingredient used as Remedies For Diaper Rash.

 6. See A Pediatrician

-Diaper rashes are painful for both mother and the baby but it’s a common baby problem it’s important to see when do you exactly need to see the pediatrician for diaper rash.
+Diaper rashes are painful for both mother and the baby but it’s a common baby problem it’s important to see when you exactly need to see the pediatrician for diaper rash.
 If the diaper rash becomes infected, the rashes are worsening even after treatment diaper rash area is swollen or has extreme redness; the baby has a fever in addition to the rash.
-Visit you, pediatrician, immediately.
+Visit your, pediatrician, immediately.